Definition of Acid Test Ratio

 The acid test ratio, which is also known as the quick ratio, compares the total of a company’s cash, temporary marketable securities, and accounts receivable to the total amount of the company’s current liabilities.

-The acid test ratio is considered to be a better indicator of a company's ability to meet its current obligations than the current ratio because inventories and prepaid expenses are not included.
+The acid test ratio is considered to be a more conservative indicator of a company’s ability to meet its current obligations than the current ratio because inventories and prepaid expenses are not included.

 Example of Acid Test Ratio

-A large acid test ratio gives creditors confidence that the company will be able to meet its current obligations when they come due.
+A large acid test ratio gives creditors confidence that the company will be able to pay its current obligations when they come due.